medibb/spineview-mvp/tasks/prd-sit-to-stand-analysis.md

 ## Open Questions

 1. **Movement Phase Definition**: How should we algorithmically define "seat-off", "mid-rise", and "standing" phases?
 Use time percentiles or biomechanical markers?
-2. **Multi-Rep Display**: Should we show all repetitions on one chart (overlaid) or use a carousel/grid view?
-3. **Score Weighting**: Are all three scores (lordosis, hip hinge, trunk lean) equally important, or should we weight them differently in an overall score?
+2. **Score Weighting**: Are all three scores (lordosis, hip hinge, trunk lean) equally important, or should we weight them differently in an overall score?
-4. **Reference Data**: Do we have normative data for healthy sit-to-stand patterns to show comparison ranges?
+3. **Reference Data**: Do we have normative data for healthy sit-to-stand patterns to show comparison ranges?
-5. **Export Format**: Should sit-to-stand results export separately from squat results, or combine into one report?
+4. **Export Format**: Should sit-to-stand results export separately from squat results, or combine into one report?
-6. **Tab Persistence**: Should the selected tab (squat vs. sit-to-stand) persist when uploading new files, or reset to default?
+5. **Tab Persistence**: Should the selected tab (squat vs. sit-to-stand) persist when uploading new files, or reset to default?

 ## Implementation Phases

 ### Phase 1: Core Analysis Engine (Week 1-2)
-- Implement repetition segmentation algorithm for sit-to-stand
+- Implement single movement analysis for sit-to-stand
 - Add sit-to-stand specific angle calculations (lordosis, pelvic rotation, trunk lean)
 - Create scoring functions for three metrics
 - Extend backend API to return both squat and sit-to-stand analyses
-- Write unit tests for core logic
+- Validate angle calculation accuracy

 ### Phase 2: Tab Navigation & UI Structure (Week 3)
 - Add tab navigation component to analysis results area